-VALIDATING 500 YEARS OF FIRST NATION HISTORY
+VALIDATING 500 YEARS OF FIRST NATIONS HISTORY

 I am still in awe of the beautiful way in which Suzanne was able to be so incredibly gentle in delivering such “charged” content and the way she kept everyone so safe throughout the day.
 These experiences are now

-embedded in our hearts, minds and beings.
+embedded in our hearts, minds, and beings.
 It was truly an honor to be a part of this important work.

 Designated Spiritual Keeper for the Exchange Experience, Montreal, QC.

 I am grateful for the gift of attending Ms. Keeptwo's interactive theatre workshops at Saw Gallery and at Carleton University.
 Through Ms. Keeptwo's skill and coaching, the residential school experience flooded through my body and reached deep into my heart and soul in a way that supports my journey as a "settler" walking side by side with my Aboriginal brothers and sisters.
 Not to be missed.

 Bertha Mo, Ph.D., MPH